braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 {% tab iOS %}
 ### Step 1.1: Upload APNs certificates

-If you haven't already, generate an APNs certificate and uploaded it to the Braze dashboard.
-For more information, see [Braze Swift SDK: Push notifications]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/).
+Generate an Apple Push Notification service (APNs) certificate and uploaded it to the Braze dashboard.
+For a full walkthrough, see [Uploading your APNs certificate]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/#step-1-upload-your-apns-certificate).

-### Step 1.2: Integrate the native SDK
+### Step 1.2: Choose an integration method

-If you don't plan on requesting push permissions on app launch, omit the `requestAuthorizationWithOptions:completionHandler:` call in your AppDelegate and skip to [Step 2](#step-2-request-push-notifications-permission).
+If you don't plan on requesting push permissions when the app launched, omit the `requestAuthorizationWithOptions:completionHandler:` call in your AppDelegate, then skip to [Step 2](#step-2-request-push-notifications-permission).
 Otherwise, complete one of the following native integration guides:

 - [Swift only](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/b1-standard-push-notifications/)
 - [Swift or Objective-C]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/?tab=objective-c#automatic-push-integration)

-When you're finished, continue to [Step 1.3](#step-13-migrate-push-key-from-expo-notifications).
+When you're finished, continue to [Step 1.3](#step-13-migrate-your-push-key).

-### Step 1.3: Migrate push key from expo-notifications
+### Step 1.3: Migrate your push key

 If you were previously using `expo-notifications` to manage your push key, run `expo fetch:ios:certs` from your application's root folder.
 This will download your push key (a .p8 file), which can then be uploaded to the Braze dashboard.
 {% endtab %}